 Our pool is open with reduced capacity and clear demarcation to ensure appropriate distancing.
 As always, it is sanitized per Environmental Health requirements.

 Our check-in process is now remote or distant.
 Guests will no longer enter the office upon arrival.
-You will either collect your packet from the freezer by the office door, use CampersApp, or receive a package at the gate upon arrival.
+You will either collect your packet from the freezer by the office door or from a staff member outside.
 Please ensure you understand and follow all of the campground’s policies.

 You will not be able to interact with our staff within 6’ without wearing a mask.